emunozto/stars_and_ML/README.md

 This work was inspired by the research project I conducted during my graduate studies.
-The focus is on Be stars and the application of machine learning techniques to extract meaningful insights into their spectral properties and disk dynamics.
+The focus is on Be-stars and the application of machine learning techniques to extract meaningful insights into their spectral properties and disk dynamics.
 The primary dataset was obtained from **Kitt Peak Observatory**, while additional publicly available data can be accessed through the **Be Star Spectra (BeSOS) database**  [BeSOS](http://besos.ifa.uv.cl/).
 ## Be-stars

 **Introduction**